TheQooseGoose/TheQooseGoose/README.md

 **Video Demo:** (unlisted YouTube link)

 ### Design Rationale
+- Games with purpose-built levels *do* generally have better layouts, I agree. *However,* they also suffer because they can get old.
+Once you play the same level a few times over, it can get quite boring.
+And in competitive games, if nothing ever changes, there might be some unconsidered geometry that provides an exploitable location.
+For example, climbing on top of a building or a ledge that was never meant to be climbed.
+If everything is always dynamically generated, then there is always going to be something different to keep the game fresh and interesting.
+And unlike prebuilt levels, if I want more variety, I can always go back and expand an array of houses or tree types, and I can mess around with variables to get different results as needed.
+Dynamic worlds are always expandable with new content, such as new models, in a way that purpose-build levels are not.

 ### Done
 - (0) Sharing the world-seed with the client upon client-login